Graduate research

 You will be asked to submit the following documents with your online application:

-• A copy of an email or letter indicating that your nominated supervisor has agreed to support your application
+• A copy of an email or letter indicating that your nominated supervisor's agreement to supervise you should your application be successful;

 • A current CV outlining your all complete and incomplete academic qualifications and work experience, and details of any research publications (if relevant)